gobindaakhuli/create-new/README.md

-I do create this this for keeping some fundamental and basis command.
+I do create this this repo for keeping some fundamental and basis command.
-Which I just learn and use.
-It is like a small note book to me.